Course Descriptions // Upcoming Dates // gift vouchers // one-to-one & other bespoke courses

 16 hour Advanced Bicycle Maintenance: useful for people with some understanding of bike maintenance, however we start with the basics so don’t worry if your only experience is repairing a puncture!
 It will cover all the above, and then go through a full service of a bicycle (full content below).
 1 or 2 tutors depending on the number of trainees (maximum of 6).

-Gears special course: We’re considering offering a new gears-only short course for those who want to really get to grips with the dark art of gear indexing, including diagnosing issues, logical methods for tackling gearing issues and fully setting up the drivetrain.
-We hope to start offering this from spring/summer 2019.
-Contact us if you would be interested in doing a course like this – let us know what you would like to be included!
+Gears special course: We’re now offering a new gears-only short course for those who want to really get to grips with the dark art of gear indexing, including diagnosing issues, logical methods for tackling gearing issues and fully setting up the drivetrain.
+See below for dates..

 Upcoming course dates